 Dedication is the best word to describe Parkview's English Department.
 Last year, the AP English Exam scores rose from a 40 percent pass rate to a 70 percent pass rate - which meant that more Parkview students entered college with an English credit already earned toward their degree.
-Throughout the department, teachers have intensified both the in class and outside study sessions.
+Throughout the department, teachers have intensified both the in-class and outside study sessions.

-Throughout the year, the English department prepares students for college level reading, writing, and literature, with a strong focus on novels, plays, poetry, and other works of literacy merit that are taught in college world literature classes.
+Throughout the year, the English department prepares students for college level reading, writing, and literature, with a strong focus on novels, plays, poetry, and other works of literary merit that are taught in college world literature classes.

 At the senior level, students focus on reading, interpeting, analyzing, discussion, and writing.
 Socratic seminars - which are student led - are frequent events at Parkview.
 All essays are graded with AP Exam Rubrics.